By Katie Penn

 In order to manage the much lower capacity across all 4 parks, guests must now have a park reservation to enter a park, in addition to a valid ticket.
-At the time of writing there is no park hopping allowed.
 Guests must choose one park per day.
 If guests have Park Hopper tickets they can make a reservation at their first park and hop to a second park of their choice after 2 PM (subject to availability).

-The reservation system is linked to My Disney Experience (but cannot currently be used to make bookings in the app) and it must be used in advance of attending the parks.
+The reservation system is linked to the My Disney Experience app, and it must be used in advance of attending the parks.

 There is a separate link for accessing the reservation system.
-It is not like accessing Fastpasses or dining within My Disney Experience.
+It is not like accessing the Advanced Dining Reservations system within My Disney Experience.

 Here is the USA link: https://disneyworld.disney.go.com/experience-updates/park-reservations/

 Here is the UK link: https://www.disneyworld.co.uk/experience-updates/park-reservations/

 What do I need to make park reservations at Disney?

 In order to be able to make a theme park reservation, you need a valid theme park admission.
 You can make reservations for the amount of days on your ticket.
 Or if you have an annual pass, you can make up to the number of reservations permitted by your pass.
 BUT just having the ticket does not guarantee there will be passes available for the parks you want to visit on the day you want to visit.
 So, you need to be prepared to be flexible.

-Annual pass holders without a resort reservation are restricted to booking 3 passes at a time.
+Annual pass holders without a resort reservation are restricted to booking the number of passes their annual pass allows.
 The booking then works like Fastpasses used to, in that once you use day 1 you can book for day 4, giving you a rolling 3 day allocation.